How to Build a Home Gym: 6 Critical Pieces of Equipment

-Provided that you have a barbell and some plates, a sturdy power rack with good adjustability allows you to not only squat, but also do overhead pressing, rack pulls, chin ups, hanging leg raises, muscle ups.
-And if you add in a an adjustable seat, power rack is perfect for bench pressing and incline pressing, it even works for seated military presses.
+Provided that you have a barbell and some plates, a sturdy power rack with good adjustability allows you to not only squat but also do overhead pressing, rack pulls, chin ups, hanging leg raises, muscle ups.
+And if you add in an adjustable seat, a power rack is perfect for bench pressing and incline to press, it even works for seated military presses.

-When it comes to racks, you should definitely invest in quality steel work.
-For less than $400 that gets you one of the best rated power racks out there (affiliate link), which basically turns your garage into a fully functioning weight-room.
+When it comes to racks, you should definitely invest in quality steelwork.
+For less than $400 that gets you one of the best-rated power racks out there , which basically turns your garage into a fully functioning weight-room.

 4. Dip Stand

 There aren’t many better multi-joint movements than weighted dips.

 It’s an excellent upper-body exercise for chest growth, tricep growth, and to build overall mass in the shoulder area.